 Our blog consists of educational posts on different topics related to urban living in Downtown Phoenix.
 We'll also highlight local businesses, inspirational stories from other cities' urban success stories, and creative posts that help further our mission.

-We're simply a pair of people who feel passionately about Downtown Phoenix and the potential it has.
+We're simply people who feel passionately about Downtown Phoenix and the potential it has.
 Read on to find out a little more about us or, even better, get involved by contributing your talents to This Could Be PHX.

 This Could Be PHX has been given opportunities to spread our message far and wide within the Phoenix community.
 Here are a few articles, speaking engagements, and other opportunities that have come our way.
 If you’d like to talk to us more about our mission, projects, and events – feel free to shoot us an email at firstname.lastname@example.org